Thirsty Sword Lesbians: Game system

-Thirsty Sword Lesbians is a narrative-focused role-playing game built off of the Powered by the Apocalypse game framework.
+Thirsty Sword Lesbians is a narrative-focused role-playing game built on the Powered by the Apocalypse game framework.
 Adventures are run by the Gaymaster.
-Player characters can enact various defined Moves during a scene – Moves fall into several categories such as Danger Moves, Heartstring Moves, Recovery Moves and Special Moves.
-Characters can also gain narrative Strings which "represent emotional influence over another person.
+Player characters can enact various defined "Moves" during a scene: Moves fall into several categories, such as Danger Moves, Heartstring Moves, Recovery Moves, and Special Moves.
+Characters can also gain narrative "Strings", which "represent emotional influence over another person.
 This could be the affection of a friend or lover, or it could be blackmail material".
-Characters can spend Strings as a Move in order to influence other player and non-player characters.
+Characters can spend Strings as a Move to influence other player and non-player characters.

 The base game includes nine queer-coded character archetypes: Beast, Chosen, Devoted, Infamous, Nature Witch, Scoundrel, Seeker, Spooky Witch, and Trickster.
 "Each of these character types comes with its own strengths and weaknesses, with players needing to work together to cope with whatever emotional, romantic and personality issues they may face throughout their adventure".
 Ana Valens, for The Daily Dot, commented that "player characters don't actually have to seek each other out sexually or romantically.
 Thirst can be purely platonic.
 Swords and lesbians are also optional offerings, as players can switch these out with all sorts of weapons, sexual orientations, and gender identities".